-Action Description start Establishes a connection from the decoder to a remote audit server and enables logging to it. stop Disables the connection to the remote audit server. set Modifies the audit parameters.
+Action Description start Establishes a connection from the Makito X Series device to a remote audit server and enables logging to it. stop Disables the connection to the remote audit server. set Modifies the audit parameters.
 A series of one or more parameter=value pairs can be specified at once.
-See Parameters below. get Displays audit configuration and connection status information. verify Tip Connect to the audit server in verbose mode to help diagnose connection or certificate problems.
+See Parameters below. get Displays audit configuration and connection status information.
+You can specify configuration, statistics, or all information. verify Verifies the validity of the TLS connection parameters.
+Connect to the audit server in verbose mode to help diagnose connection or certificate problems.

 Parameter Default Description/Values server n/a The server IP address.
-Enter an IP address in one of the following formats:

-Parameter Default Description/Values transport UDP The transport protocol, either: • UDP (User Datagram Protocol): Default UDP port 514 • TLS (Transport Layer Security): Default TLS port 6514 trusted All If transport is TLS, the type of server authentication: fingerprint n/a If trusted is self-signed, specify the audit server certificate fingerprint ( md5 or sha1 ): md5-fingerprint: sha1-fingerprint:
+Enter an IP address in one of the following formats: • fqdn[:port] • ipv4_addr[:port] • [ipv6_addr][:port] • Note When configuring an IPv6 server, the address must be enclosed in square brackets. • hostname[:port] transport UDP The transport protocol, either: • UDP (User Datagram Protocol): Default UDP port = 514 • TLS (Transport Layer Security): Default TLS port = 6514 trusted All If transport is TLS, the type of server authentication: • All: No server authentication • CA-signed: Root-CA certificate imported • Self-signed: Fingerprint fingerprint n/a If trusted is self-signed, specify the audit server certificate fingerprint (md5 or sha1): md5-fingerprint: sha1-fingerprint:

+audit get

+Returns audit server configuration information, such as:

+Configuration:

-audit get Configuration: Audit server address Transport Trusted servers : syslog.example.com:10533 : TLS : CA-signed ------------- --- --- banner
+Audit server address : syslog.example.com:10533

+Transport : TLS Trusted servers : CA-signed